AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for more updates.

+## December 2020 {#dec-2020}

+The delivery monitoring section has been reorganized into thematic topics.
+[Read more](../../delivery/using/about-delivery-monitoring.md)

+A use case has been added on how to add senders' IP addresses to the delivery logs.
+[Read more](../../delivery/using/delivery-dashboard.md#use-case)

 ## November 2020 {#nov-2020}

 Campaign data model overview has been improved and reorganized.
 [Read more](../../configuration/using/about-data-model.md).